vvaltchev/tilck/README.md

 > 2) How fast a given syscall / kernel subsystem can get if we get rid of its most
 > complex features?

-While as per today `Tilck` is not quite ready yet to provide some answers to the first question, some progress has been made with the second one: as shown in this [article], thanks to several simplifications, `Tilck`'s console is faster than the Linux one.

 What Tilck is NOT ?
 ----------------------------------------

 An attempt to re-write and/or replace the Linux kernel.
 Tilck is a completely different kernel that has a *partial* compatibility with Linux just in order to take advantage of the programs (and toolchains) already written for it.
+Also, that allows to validate its correctness: if a program works correctly on Linux, it must work the same way on Tilck as well (except for not-implemented features).
-But, having a fair amount of Linux programs working on it is just a starting point.
+**But**, having a fair amount of Linux programs working on it, is just a starting
-After that, Tilck will evolve in a different way and it will have its own unique set of features.
-Tilck is fundamentally different from Linux in its design and its trade-offs as it **does not** aim to target multi-user server or desktop-class machines.
+point: after that, Tilck will evolve in a different way and it will have its own unique set of features.
+Tilck is fundamentally different from Linux in its design and its trade-offs as it **does not** aim to target multi-user server or desktop machines.

 [article]: https://github.com/vvaltchev/tilck/wiki/Getting-performance-through-simplification:-Tilck's-console